louis-richard/irfu-python/README.md

 # Instalation
+pyRFU supports Windows, macOS and Linux.

+## Requirements
-pyRFU supports Windows, macOS and Linux. pyRFU uses TestPyPI a separate instance of the Python Package index to not affect the real index.
+pyRFU uses TestPyPI a separate instance of the Python Package index to not affect the real index.
 To get started, install the pyrfu package using TestPyPI:

 ```python
 pip install --index-url https://test.pypi.org/project/ --no-deps pyrfu